Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

-We take the normalized distribution of $p_\theta$ for longitudinal $W$ bosons in the $\mathcal{S}_L^\prime$ sample and we take this to be a universal (production process independent) template for all longitudinal $W$ bosons which we will henceforth refer to as $\mathcal{T}_L$.
-Similarly, for the transverse $W$ bosons we can define, from the distribution of $p_\theta$ for the $\mathcal{S}_T^\prime$ sample, the universal template $\mathcal{T}_T$\footnote{Although we have constructed the templates here by using $W$ bosons with $p_T$ values between 800 and 1000~GeV, we have checked that these templates do not change significantly in other $p_T$ bands.}.
-A general distribution of $p_\theta$ for a mixed polarization sample of $W$ bosons can be fit to a linear combination of these templates to extract the polarization fractions.
+We take the normalized distribution of $p_\theta$ for longitudinal $W$ bosons in the $\mathcal{S}_L^{\prime\prime}$ sample and we take this to be a universal (production process independent) template for all longitudinal $W$ bosons, which we will henceforth refer to as $\mathcal{T}_L$.
+Similarly, for the transverse $W$ bosons we can define, from the distribution of $p_\theta$ for the $\mathcal{S}_T^{\prime\prime}$ sample, the universal template $\mathcal{T}_T$.
+Although we have constructed the templates here by using $W$ bosons with $p_T$ values between 800 and 1000~GeV, we have checked that these templates do not change significantly in other $p_T$ bands over a range between 200 - 1200~GeV.